• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this recipe for cod mornay, you may also like to try some of my other easy fish dishes:
+If you enjoyed this recipe for cod mornay, you may also like to browse my other fish and seafood recipes.
+Here are a few you may like:

 Cod Mornay with prawns